Brad Penny: Minor leagues

-Penny was selected by the Arizona Diamondbacks in the 5th round (155th overall) of the 1996 MLB draft, and signed with the Diamondbacks on June 4, 1996.
+Penny was selected by the Arizona Diamondbacks in the fifth round (155th overall) of the 1996 MLB draft, and signed with the Diamondbacks on June 4, 1996.

 He was immediately assigned to the Arizona Summer League, where he ranked fourth in the league in ERA (2.36) and was named Arizona's Organizational Pitcher of the Month in August.
 With the South Bend Silver Hawks in 1997, he was 10–5 with an ERA of 2.73 in 25 starts.

 In 1998, with the High Desert Mavericks, he went 14–5 with a 2.96 ERA in 28 starts and was named to Baseball America's first team Minor League All-Stars, the California League Pitcher of the Year, California League Most Valuable Player, Arizona Diamondbacks Minor League Player of the Year and "A" Level Player of the Year.

 In 1999, he started the year with the El Paso Diablos at the Diamondbacks Double-A level, and had a 2–7 record with a 4.80 ERA when he was traded to the Florida Marlins.

 Florida Marlins

-On July 30, 2004, Penny was traded to the Florida Marlins along with Abraham Núñez and Vladimir Núñez in exchange for relief pitcher Matt Mantei.
+On July 8, 1999, Penny was traded to the Florida Marlins along with Abraham Núñez and Vladimir Núñez in exchange for relief pitcher Matt Mantei.
 The Marlins assigned him to their Double-A affiliate, the Portland Sea Dogs.
-Penny combined with Luis Arroyo for the first no-hitter in Portland history in his first game in the Marlins organization on August 8.
+In his first game in the Marlins organization on August 8, Penny combined with Luis Arroyo for the first no-hitter in Portland history.

 Major leagues

 After a good spring, Penny made the Marlins starting rotation in 2000.
-He made his first MLB appearance and first start on April 7, 2000, against the Colorado Rockies.
+He made his first MLB appearance in a start on April 7, 2000, against the Colorado Rockies.
 Penny pitched seven innings, giving up only one run, to get his first MLB win in the Marlins' 4–3 victory.
 At the end of the season, he ranked second among NL rookies in winning percentage (.533), third in wins, tied for fourth with 22 games started and was sixth in both innings pitched (119 2/3) and strikeouts (80).

 In 2001, Penny pitched 205 innings for the Marlins.
 He finished 10–10 in 31 starts.
-In 2002, due to injuries and ineffectiveness, Penny saw his ERA rise from the previous season, from 3.69 in 2001, his ERA in 2002 was at 4.66 in just 24 starts.
+In 2002, due to injuries and ineffectiveness, Penny's ERA rose from 3.69 in 2001 to 4.66 in 2002.

-In 2003, Penny bounced back, finishing the 2003 campaign with 14 wins for the Marlins and helping them reach the playoffs.
+In 2003, Penny bounced back, finishing the season with 14 wins for the Marlins and helping them reach the playoffs.
 Penny collected the win in Florida's NLCS clinching victory over the Chicago Cubs and in the World Series against the New York Yankees he went 2–0 with a 2.19 ERA in his two starts.

 Penny started the 2004 season with an 8–8 record with a 3.15 ERA in 21 starts for the Marlins.